Tom Steyer

 - "Buying the race" perception

-- Limited experience in elected office
+- No experience in elected office

 - Must translate advocacy success into governing credibility